mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## 3. Automate the easy stuff

-If you rely on your reviewer to notice when your curly braces are on the wrong line or that your change broke the automated test suite, you're egregiously wasting their time.
+If you rely on your reviewer to tell you when your curly braces are on the wrong line or that your change broke the automated test suite, you're wasting their time.

 {{<img src="verify-syntax.jpg" alt="Dog interrupts cat's work, asking 'Can you verify that my code syntax is correct?
 I'd ask the compiler, but I don't want to waste its time.'">}}

 Automated checks should be part of your team's standard workflow.
 The review begins after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).

 If your team is woefully misguided and refuses to invest in continuous integration, automate these checks yourself.
-Add [git pre-commit hooks](https://www.atlassian.com/git/tutorials/git-hooks), linters, and formatters to your development environment to ensure that your code observes proper conventions and preserves correct behavior.
+Add [git pre-commit hooks](https://www.atlassian.com/git/tutorials/git-hooks), linters, and formatters to your development environment to ensure that your code observes proper conventions and preserves intended behavior on each commit.

 ## 4. Answer questions with the code itself